8 Cheap Cars That Will Make You Look Wealthy Says Ideal Cars

 A pre-owned Tesla Model S could be your EV dream

-A used Tesla Model S sells for much less than new and could be a viable luxury EV.
+A used Tesla Model S sells for much less than a new one and could be a viable luxury EV.
 The Model S is also a performance bargain, considering the instant torque of the electric drives.
 Brad Danger also claims that higher mileage examples don’t carry some of the same concerns as ICE cars.

 A Fisker Karma is a rare, albeit odd wealth flex